 OpenGL and WebGL, real-time rendering, 3D display systems, display optics & electronics, IMUs and sensors, tracking, haptics, rendering pipeline, multimodal human perception and depth perception, stereo rendering, presence.
 Emphasis on VR technology.

 Hands-on programming assignments.
-The 3-unit version requires a final programming assignment in which you create your own virtual environment.
-The 4-unit version requires a final course project and written report in lieu of the final
+The 3-unit version requires a final course project with a 1-2 page report.
+The 4-unit version requires a final course project with a 6-8 page conference paper style report.

 (Course Catalog Entry)

 EE267W Writing in the Major (WIM) version of EE267.
 This 5-unit WIM version of EE267 is the same as the 4-unit version of EE267 but additionally requires participation in 2 writing in the major workshops, and weekly writing